 If you’re brand new to freelancing or running a small business, you’ve probably thought about building your own website.
-But chances are you haven’t gotten around to it because the idea seems too daunting or expensive.
+But chances are you haven’t gotten around to it because the idea seems too daunting, time-consuming or expensive.

 Building your own website for a small business used to require a good knowledge of HTML, servers, coding and a whole lot of other technical jargon.
 You could spend days, weeks, or even months learning the ins and outs of hosting your own site, or even spend a substantial amount of cash money on hiring a developer to rustle you up one.
 But all that is changing.